joempappas/cv_website/content/event/arl/index.md

   - projects/virtuoso
 ---

 This is a talk I gave to the ARL executives explaining the idea we wanted to implement for the Perception team working with their Autonomous UGV code stack.
+To view the presentation, you can click the 'Video' link at the top of the page.